aar0m/aar0m.github.io/essays/typescript.md

 ## TypeScript : just right!

 Like Python, JavaScript and its ambiguous typing falls under the same pitfall as Python but with braces.
 As a newbie to JavaScript (as of writing), the language really did feel like a blend of Python and C/C++, for better or for worse.
-Being able to write code with braces and types made me feel like I was writing in C but being able to speedily write code emphasized the Pythonic aspect of JavaScript.
+Being able to write code with braces and types made me feel like I was writing in C but being able to speedily write code and object methods emphasized the Pythonic aspect of JavaScript.
 Unfortunately, I still felt JavaScript to be too loose to be considered "just right."

 Enter Typescript.
 Flexible due to inheriting JavaScript conventions, yet explicit and distinct enough to emulate the typing behavior of C/C++.
-This was not totally apparent at first but through an athletic software engineering practices---a workflow I find enjoyable due to its realistic pressures, fast pace, and the rewarding feeling when succesfully prepared for/completed---I noticed that TypeScript may be the answer to the Goldilocks problem of programming languages.
+This was not totally apparent at first but through athletic software engineering practices, I noticed that TypeScript may be the answer to the Goldilocks problem of programming languages.

-Observer the simple TypeScript function that checks if all letters in a string are unique:
+Observe the simple TypeScript function that checks if all letters in a string are unique:
 ```typescript
 const isUnique1 = (str:string) : boolean => {
     let contains:Map<string, boolean> = new Map();